 We often recommend using an expert-managed investment platform for your investments, as you can be sure your money is in safe hands and your money is growing using the right investment strategy.

-However, you do have a couple of options including Nude¹ and Nutmeg¹.
-Nude is a great new app that allows you to save for your first home.
-They also have loads of cool features, like a countdown to reaching your goal.
-The app is designed for first-time buyers, and not just another savings account with a Lifetime ISA 'bolted on' like Nutmeg.
+However, you do have a couple of options including Moneybox¹ and Nutmeg¹.
+Moneybox is a great app that allows you to save for your first home.
+They also have full range of savings and investing accounts, from saving cash (at a great savings rate), to saving for retirement with a pension.

 Nutmeg are pretty good overall, but the investment performance isn’t quite as good as some of the rest, and the fees are a bit higher.
 However, it’s still a good expert-managed Stocks and Shares Lifetime ISA.